peteroupc/DataUtilities/api/com.upokecenter.util.DataUtilities.md

     public static int CodePointLength(String str)

-Finds the number of Unicode code points in the given text string.
+Finds the number of Unicode code points in the specified text string.
  Unpaired surrogate code points increase this number by 1.
 This is not necessarily the length of the string in "char" s.

 **Parameters:**